ShieldOrder/evaluation-surfaces/README.md

 ## How to use

-- Identify the decision surface first.
+- Observe the decision surface involved.
-- Identify which signals are being used to evaluate it.
+- Observe which signals are being used to evaluate it.
-- Check whether the signal can credibly evaluate that surface.
+- Assess whether the signal can credibly evaluate that surface.
 - If not, name the mismatch and the expected failure mode.

-This is intended to improve clarity of discussion, not to settle disputes by fiat.
+This repository is intended to improve clarity of discussion, not to settle disputes by fiat.

 ## Versioning